Drew-lgtm/PyGameStuff/README.md

 # pygame
-My pygame program.
+My pygame project.
 Simple to use.